petr-iakovenko/kinopoisk_ETL/README.md

     )
 ```

-3. Transform data from kinopoisk to DataFrame.
+3. Transforming data from last step(2.) to DataFrame 'df_main_movies'.

 ```python
 import pandas as pd